telefonicaid/fiware-IoTAgent-Cplusplus/doc/modules.md

      mosquitto_pub -h server.name -t /api-key/device-id/test -m 44
 ```
 You can check that the message has come to the subscriber and also to the ContextBroker, as IoTAgent will be listening to all publications.

+__Note__: if ACS is used, mqtt clients have to use user-id that must be the same as the Api-key.
+In this example, by providing "-u <api-key>" on both commands you can do so.

 ```
 {"id":"my_device","type":"thing","isPattern":"false","attributes":[{"name":"test","type":"string","value":"44","metadatas":[{"name":"TimeInstant","type":"ISO8601","value":"2015-03-20T08:52:22.235908Z"}]},{"name":"TimeInstant","type":"ISO8601","value":"2015-03-20T08:52:22.235908Z"}]}